 Making Sense from Sequence#

-is a mature python library for analysis of biological sequence data.
+cogent3 is a python library for analysis of biological sequence data.
 We endeavour to provide a first-class experience within Jupyter notebooks, but the algorithms also support parallel execution on compute systems with 1000’s of processors.
 It be used for…

 🎬 Data wrangling with sequence annotations